-I'm a discussion-based instructor, and I rely on exploratory and disruptive thinking.
-That is, making what is familiar unfamiliar, and disrupting the known "truths" of our world view with new perspectives.
+I'm a discussion-based instructor, and I'm heavy on exploratory and disruptive thinking.
+That is, making what is familiar unfamiliar, and disrupting the known "truths" of our world view with new and strange perspectives.

 Why did you become an English professor?

-It was the thing I was most passionate about throughout school.
-There were other subjects I was stronger in, and I actually began my undergraduate program at USC studying marine geology and plate tectonics.
-But the conversations literature generates always animated me, the way it shows us the human condition and helps us to understand ourselves and others.
-I eventually switched my major to my passion, and somehow I luckily turned that passion into a career.
+It was the thing I was most passionate about in school.
+There were other subjects I was stronger in, and I actually began my undergraduate program at USC studying marine geology.
+But the conversations in my English courses always animated me, the way they show us the human condition and help us to understand ourselves and others.
+I eventually switched my major, and somehow I luckily turned that passion into a career.

 Outside of being a professor, what do you do for fun and/or relaxation?